-Today, Amazon’s efforts in the pharmaceutical space mainly point to an attempt to disrupt the last-mile end of the pharmacy supply chain: retail pharmacies like CVS and Rite Aid.
+Today, Amazon’s efforts in the pharmaceutical space mainly attempt to disrupt the last-mile of the pharmacy supply chain: retail pharmacies like CVS and Rite Aid.

-The current process of picking up a subscription is time-consuming and inefficient, and the price that patient pay for their medicine varies based on factors like geography, insurance, and more.
+The current process of picking up a prescription is time-consuming and inefficient, and the price that patients pay for their medicine varies based on factors like geography, insurance, and more.

-But now, with its vast network of fulfillment centers and its PillPack acquisition, Amazon is working on a solution to this problem that could mean free 1-2 day shipping or even same-day shipping of medicines to anywhere in the US.
-Amazon also has footholds in the brick-and-mortar world it could leverage, through Whole Foods and its forthcoming grocery chain.
+But the delivery offerings come at a price for pharmacies.
+With its vast network of fulfillment centers and its PillPack acquisition, Amazon could offer cheaper and faster delivery, pricing out the retail pharmacies in the long run.
+Amazon also has footholds in the brick-and-mortar world it could eventually leverage, through Whole Foods and its Amazon Fresh grocery chain.

 Pharmacy benefit managers (PBMs)

-In the longer-term future, Amazon could use these capabilities to take aim at one of the most lucrative — and disliked — parts of the healthcare supply chain: PBMs.
+In the longer-term, Amazon could use these capabilities to take aim at one of the most lucrative — and disliked — parts of the healthcare supply chain: PBMs.

-Three PBMs make up around 80% of the market in the US — CVS Caremark, Express Scripts, and OptumRX.
+Three PBMs make up nearly 80% of the market in the US: CVS Caremark, Express Scripts, and OptumRX.

-Amazon does not rely on pharmaceuticals to drive its profits, so it has the freedom to explore what could be, at first, a virtually non-profit approach to pharmacy benefit management — and with PillPack, it may have the growth engine required to reach PBM scale negotiating power.
+Amazon does not rely on pharmaceuticals to drive its profits, so it has the freedom to become a virtually non-profit approach to pharmacy benefit management — and with PillPack, it may have the growth engine required to reach PBM scale negotiating power.

 With a large user base of consumers ordering drugs through Amazon, the company may be well-positioned to negotiate bulk discounts from drug distributors.
 This is already the operating model of companies like GoodRx and BlinkHealth.
 Amazon, however, would be able to leverage the largest member population in the United States to do it.